-In ancient times, before people had science, people had to use myths to make sense of the world around them.
-For example, the Ancient Greeks had gods representing the sun, moon, and all of the planets.
-And that is how they explained the movement of celestial bodies in the sky.
+In ancient times, people used myths to make sense of the world around them.
+For example, the Ancient Greeks had gods representing the sun, moon, and all of the planets, using them to explain droughts, seasons, and even the movements of the stars.

-You might think that myths don’t have a place in today’s world.
-We have scientific evidence to explain everything around us, right?
-But some might say we need myths more than we ever have.
-Why?
-Because myths help us make sense of some of the more elusive truths about life on earth, like why we’re here and what happens after we die.
+But do myths still have a place in today’s world?
+After all, we have scientific evidence to explain everything around us.
+But some say we still need myths.
+They help us make sense of the more elusive truths about life on earth, like why we’re here and what happens after we die.

-In The Power of Myth: From Ancient Myths to Han Solo, author Joseph Campell dives into the meanings and origins of all sorts of myths.
-By comparing myths across cultures, he shows us that myths help us understand universal parts of life such as love and death.
-As the number of people practicing spirituality has begun to fall in Western cultures, Campbell explains that now more than ever we need myths to help us realize how much we have in common with those around us.
+In The Power of Myth: From Ancient Myths to Han Solo, author Joseph Campell dives into the meanings and origins of various myths.
+By comparing myths across cultures, he shows us that they help us understand universal parts of life such as love and death.
+As the number of people practicing spirituality has begun to fall in Western cultures, Campbell explains that, now more than ever, we need myths to realize how much we have in common with those around us.

 Here are 3 of the most insightful lessons from this book:

 - Myths are stories that unite people in communities, identify the beginnings of cultures, and give people a common identity.

 - As guidelines for community members, legends give a framework for people to think and act.